Greenhouse Gas Emissions and Energy Use

 Our Action

-We also continue to enhance our systems and data availability, to better inform decision making, ensure we meet stakeholder expectations and align with disclosure requirements forthcoming in many of the jurisdictions where we operate.
-In 2022, we expanded our GHG emissions reporting boundary to reflect our full operational control as defined by the GHG Protocol1 – which includes our fleet and all owned and operated global locations.
+We also continue to enhance our systems and data availability, to better inform decision making, meet stakeholder expectations and align with disclosure requirements forthcoming in many of the jurisdictions where we operate.
+In 2024, we established a platform that provides a monthly managerial dashboard through which we can view energy use and emissions — allowing teams to benchmark against data from prior months, similar internal sites or regions and across emissions sources.

 Energy Management